Motion and gravitational wave forms of eccentric compact binaries with orbital-angular-momentum-aligned spins under next-to-leading order in spin-orbit and leading order in spin(1)-spin(2) and spin-squared couplings: Coordinate transformation from ADM to harmonic

-see \cite{Damour:Schafer:1985} for the effects of the 1\pN\ time shift part of the coordinate gauge transformation to the velocities and positions.
 The linear momentum $\vct{p}$ can then be expressed in terms of the velocity perturbatively.
-It is important to express $\vct{p}$ in terms of the ADM velocity first and then to plug it into the expression for $\vct{ v}^{\rm harm}$ afterwards.
+It is important to express $\vct{p}$ in terms of the ADM velocity first and then to plug it into the expression for $\vct{ v}^{\rm hcov}$ afterwards.
 To 2\pN\ order, the radial separation, the velocity and the unit normal vector, $\rel^{\rm{harm}}$, $\vct{ v}^{\rm harm}$ and $\vnunit^{\rm{harm}}$ transform due to

 where every quantity on the right hand side is written in ADM coordinates.
 Note that

 is the part of $\crp{\vct{S}}{\vct{v}}$ which is orthogonal to $\vnunit$. }